-The Baratza Encore features simple controls for fast and easy grinding.
+The Baratza Encore conical burr coffee grinder features simple controls for fast and easy grinding.
 Instead of the timer dial which was present on the Encore's now discontinued predecessor, the Maestro Plus, Baratza went with an On/Off knob for automatic grinding this time around.
 If you need just a bit more grounds or are grinding directly into a portafilter, the manual pulse grinding button on the front is the way to go.
 This allows you to grind in short bursts for as long as the button is depressed.

 Baratza upgraded the conical burrs formerly on the Maestro Plus, extending the Encore's grinding range into a greater degree of fineness.
 With the improved burrs, users can now have grinds fine enough for pressurized and for some, non-pressurized portafilters.
-For just an entry-level grinder, the Encore has been known to work well with some traditional espresso machines with non-pressurized portafilters, but results may vary.
+For just an entry-level grinder, the Baratza Encore conical burr coffee grinder has been known to work well with some traditional espresso machines with non-pressurized portafilters, but results may vary.
 For serious espresso enthusiasts, a Baratza Grinder more dedicated to espresso may be suitable.
 The 40 mm burrs are precision manufactured in Europe and hardened into the cone shaped grinding wheel assembly.
 Conical burr grinders, in additional to being tougher and longer lasting than other types of grinders, are exceptional at producing consistent grinds from very fine to very coarse.

 With 40 grind settings from coarse for French presses to a fine powder for espresso, the Baratza Encore has more than enough versatility to grind for any application you could desire.
 The burrs will consistently transform your coffee beans into a new grainy state, relieving you the annoyance of clumping grounds.
 A new triple-supported seating structure with a redesigned base for stability allows for ultimate grinding precision at any setting.
 When you need to adjust the grind size, simply twist the extra-large 8 oz bean hopper into the desired fineness setting.